Sandwell Metropolitan Borough Council: Governance

 Sandwell Council provides metropolitan borough services.
 Some strategic functions in the area are provided by the West Midlands Combined Authority; the leader and deputy leader of the council sit on the board of the combined authority as Sandwell's representatives.
 There no civil parishes in the borough.

 Political control

-The council has been under Labour majority control since 1979.
+The council has been under Reform majority control since the 2026 election.

 Political control of the council since 1974 has been as follows: